 This removes the hassle of plugging and unplugging your refrigerator every time a power interruption happens.

 To summarize: yes, you should unplug your refrigerator after a brownout, and plug it back in 5-10 minutes once the power is restored.
-You can also make things easier for you buying a power on delay device for your refrigerator.
+You can also make things easier for you by buying a power on delay device for your refrigerator.